open-feature/spec/specification/sections/05-events.md

 `Events` allow consumers (_application integrator_, _application author_, _integration author_) to react to state changes in the provider or underlying flag management system, such as flag definition changes, provider readiness, or error conditions.
 A provider may emit events or run a callback indicating that it received a certain event, optionally providing data associated with that event.
 Handlers registered on the client are then invoked with this data.

+The data that providers supply in event payloads may include a list of `flag keys` changed, error messages, and possibly updated flag values.

 ### 5.1.
 Provider events

 #### Requirement 5.1.1